Lung Transplant Program

 - We're one of only a few programs in the United States that has achieved this volume, while maintaining outcomes that are on par with national averages.

-- Our talented team of lung and heart-lung transplant surgeons continues to gain vast clinical skill expertise in the field, giving hope to people across the country and around the world.
+- Our talented team of lung and heart-lung transplant surgeons continues to gain vast clinical skills and expertise in the field, giving hope to people across the country and around the world.

 Meet some people who chose UPMC for a lung transplant.